kyma-incubator/compass/docs/architecture/provisioning-api.md

 - Cluster provisioning and Kyma installation is considered an atomic operation.
 - Provisioning, deprovisioning, upgrade and Compass Runtime Agent reconnecting is uniquely identified by OperationID.
 - Runtime is uniquely identified by RuntimeID.
-- Before runtime is provisioned it must be registered in Director API.
-RuntimeID returned from Director should be used in Provisioner API.
+- Before you provision the Runtime, register it in Director API.
+Use RuntimeID returned from Director in Provisioner API.
 - Only one asynchronous operation can be in progress on a given Runtime.
 - It must be possible to install minimal Kyma  (Kyma Lite) and specify additional modules.
 - Two types of status information are available: